MicrosoftDocs/appcenter-docs/docs/general/billing.md

 4. In the panel that opens, select **Billing**.
 5. In the Billing settings page, click the **Configure Plan** button.
 The panel that appears will walk you through purchasing your new plan.
 The sliders in the panel default to the free tier; adjust the sliders to add more Build or Test concurrency.
    - For **Test**: To choose concurrent device(s) without device hours limits, choose the number of devices, then select **Enterprise usage** from the drop-down menu in the **Test** section.
-6. When you have completed customizing your billing plan, click the **Continue** button to save your changes.
+6. When you've completed customizing your billing plan, click the **Continue** button to save your changes.
    - To connect your user account to an Azure subscription, refer to the [Azure Subscriptions](~/general/azure-subscriptions.md) article.
    - If you already have one or more subscriptions associated with your user account, you can choose which one to use for billing.
 7. Follow the remaining steps to complete the configuration process.